apache/sling-whiteboard/org.apache.sling.thumbnails/README.md

 ### Transform Servlet

 The second servlet uses [Sling Context Aware Configurations](https://sling.apache.org/documentation/bundles/context-aware-configuration/context-aware-configuration.html) to generate thumbnails based on pre-defined transformation pipelines.
-Note that the [TransformationManager](src/main/java/org/apache/sling/thumbnails/TransformationManager.java) is useful for retrieving the available transformation pipelines for a particular resource.
+Note that the [RenderedResource](src/main/java/org/apache/sling/thumbnails/RenderedResource.java) model is useful for retrieving the available transformation pipelines and existing renditions for a particular resource.

 Each available transformation can then be accessed in the form: